jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 jumbotronStyle: "background: url('//az414997.vo.msecnd.net/waz/2018network/rooftop-pano-web.jpg') no-repeat left center; background-size: cover; overflow: hidden; min-height: 500px;"
 jumbotronTitle: "A photo of the Belltown neighborhood and downtown Seattle, the Space Needle, and rooftop wireless backhaul networking equipment"
 ---
-Fast access points mounted where they're useful.
-WiFi that just works.
-True symmetric gigabit Internet.
-Modern managed network gear.
-Pulling CAT6 cable while dealing with ancient CAT3 in a condo.
+WiFi that just works with multiple mounted access pints.
+Symmetric 1000 Mbps symmetric gigabit Internet.
+Centrally managed enterprise network gear.
+Pulling new CAT6 while dealing with old CAT3 in a condo.

-This is my long-overdue post about some of the delightful experiences, challenges, and summary of the tech I'm thankful to have had the time to install and enjoy at home.
+This is my story, long overdue, about some of the experiences, challenges, and information about the connectivity tech I enjoyed at home.
+I love not having to worry about my WiFi ever having issues, even in the dense city, thanks to enterprise-grade gear.

-In Seattle we're lucky to have broad access in apartments/condos to gigabit Internet from providers such as
+In Seattle we're lucky to have broad access in apartments/condominiums to gigabit Internet from providers such as
 [Wave G](https://waveg.wavebroadband.com/) (a.k.a.
 CondoInternet).
-My building
+Having a
+zippy connection without bandwidth caps means that I'm free to stream 4K content, backup my on-premise storage to the cloud, and not worry about keeping operating system installation disc images around.

-is served by 60GHz millimeter wave connections, and I wanted to take the time to describe some of how that is setup for our condo.
+My building's gigabit is provided by several 60GHz millimeter wave radio links, and I wanted to share how that infrastructure is deployed in my condo building.

-Beyond having access to fast connections, latency is super low.
-Our ISPs tend to be very close to cloud providers to the peering opportunities in downtown Seattle's colos and carrier hotels such as the
+Not only are connections fast, but there are minimal hops between major cloud providers and big networks thanks to the many peering opportunities in downtown Seattle.
+The
+[Westin Building Exchange](https://www.westinbldg.com/) carrier hotel/colo is
-[Westin Building Exchange](https://www.westinbldg.com/), home of the non-profit [Seattle Internet Exchange](https://www.seattleix.net/), moving terabits per second.
+home to the important non-profit
+[Seattle Internet Exchange](https://www.seattleix.net/), moving terabits per second, with a transparent approach that lets you peek at their stats, story and customers.

-Having fast Internet creates pressure to be able to move a lot of packets to take advantage of the speed.
+Having fast Internet creates pressure to be able to move a lot of packets to take advantage of the speed, and that's where enterprise-grade managed network equipment comes in.
+There's a lot of value in the data and featureset of the UniFi line from [Ubiquiti Networks](https://www.ubnt.com/) when it comes to routing, switching, and access points.

-Like many other tech enthusiasts over the last few years, one of the best tech decisions at home was moving to the [Ubiquiti Networks](https://www.ubnt.com/) UniFi line of enterprise gear for routing, switching, and WiFi access points.
-I've been running a Ubiquiti network at home for over 2 years and have to share that story.
+I've been running a Ubiquiti network at home for over 2 years and have been very happy with that investment.

-Finally, I wanted to document some of the challenges with old CAT3 and pulling new pulling CAT6 within the constraints of my condo building.

 <img src="{{ site.cdn }}2018network/post-collage.jpg" class="img-responsive" title="From left-to-right: UniFi security gateway pro, PoE switch, and other rack gear; a screenshot of the deep packet inspection features of the UniFi Controller; an access point glowing; screenshot of my 2G RF environment; picture of one of the intermediate distribution frame (IDF) near my unit" />

-Sorry, this post will be much too long, full of un-optimized images...
+Finally, I wanted to document some of the challenges with old CAT3 and pulling new pulling CAT6 within the constraints of my condo building, mostly to share my pain.

+Apologies in advance, this post is full of up-optimized images and is much too long.

 <small>Disclaimer:<br />
-This post is from the perspective of a tech enthusiast in Seattle: I do not represent any of the companies mentioned, and the information I have about the Seattle region's Internet providers and services is only as accurate as what I have researched and the stories I've heard.
-While all of my initial Ubiquiti equipment purchases were my own, in late 2017 I was provided a single UniFi AC-HD access point unit by Ubiquiti to try out.
-I've since purchased a new AC-HD access point at my own cost.</small>
+I'm a tech enthusiast in this space but don't represent any of the companies mentioned.
+While my initial Ubiquiti buildout in Feb.
+2016 was my own, in Dec.
+2017 I was provided a demo AC-HD access point to evaluate.
+I've since purchased my own AC-HD.</small>